mhorpheus/test/DFIR-SpinUp.md

 3. Create a dedicated channel for this engagement within X-Force IRIS Slack workspace for regular communication about the case:
 	- channel name must be equal to a case number - "irXX-YYYY" (Slack channels are always named with lowercase letters)
 	- for small engagements, where there is only one person assigned and working individually, there is no need to create a Slack channel.
-4. Grant access to consultants assigned to this page:
+4. Grant access to consultants assigned to this case:
 	1. Populate an "Owner" field in Resilient with Case Lead name.
 	2. Populate "Members" field in Resilient with consultant assigned to this case.
 	3. Add people to Slack channel from X-Force IR or TI or RE teams.